Best Thirties Adventure

 - 1937–38.
 E.E.
 “Doc” Smith’s Lensman sf adventure Galactic Patrol.
 Published in book form in 1950.

 - 1938.
 Daphne du Maurier’s excellent psychological thriller Rebecca rates a mention here.
+It’s been called one of the 30 essential crime reads written by women in the last 100 years.

 - 1938.
 Leslie Charteris’s Simon Templar adventure Prelude for War.